mouadlasri/mouadlasri/README.md

   Hi there, I'm <a  target="_blank" rel="noopener noreferrer" href="https://mouadlasri.com/" title="My website">Mouad Lasri</a>! 👋
 </h1>

 <p>I'm a Software Engineer and Data Science Enthusiast.
-I'm pursuing my Masters' Degree in Software Engineering at Korea University, Seoul.
-I'm in the MLV (Machine Learning and Vision) research lab.</p>
+I hold a  Masters' Degree in Computer Science from Korea University 고려대학교, Seoul.
+I ㅈㅁㄴ in the MLV (Machine Learning and Vision) research lab.</p>
 <p>My professional experience can be found on my <a  target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/mouad-lasri/">Linkedin</a></p>

 <p>- 🔭 I’m a Microsoft Student Ambassador in Korea</p>